5 Queries

 Exercise 5.1 Customers from Friesland and Groningen (quer001)

-Create a query to select customers in the provinces of Friesland and Groningen.
+Create a query to select customers in the provinces of Friesland (FR) and Groningen (GR).
 Show LastName, FirstName, and City.
 Name the query quer001.

 Suppose it is the end of December 2010.
-The expiration date of the box MARZ is in sight and there is still plenty in stock.
-That’s why do you want to start a direct mail campaign to the customers who have ordered at least one box MARZ in the period August-November 2010.
-Show the name and address of the customers.
+The expiration date of the MARZ box is approaching, and there is still plenty in stock.
+You want to start a direct mail campaign targeting customers who ordered at least one MARZ box between August and November 2010 (inclusive).
+Show the name and address of these customers.
 Name the query quer002.

-Create a list of boxes whose price is at most $ 17.50.
+Create a list of boxes whose price is $17.50 or less.
 Show the fields BoxCode, BoxName, and BoxPrice.
 Name the query quer003.

-Exercise 5.4 Pralines milk and dark with low price (quer004)
+Exercise 5.4 Milk and Dark Pralines with Low Cost (quer004)

-Create a list of pralines with chocolate type milk or pure and whose costs are at most 30 cents.
+Create a list of pralines with chocolate type “Milk” or “Dark” (Pure) and whose costs are 30 cents or less.
 Show the fields PralineCode, PralineName, ChocolateType, and PralineCosts.
 Name the query quer004.

 Exercise 5.5 Customers from Enschede, Hengelo or Almelo (quer005)

-Create a list of all the customers (name and address) who live in Enschede, Hengelo, and Almelo.
+Create a list of all customers (name and address) who live in Enschede, Hengelo, or Almelo.
 Name the query quer005.

 (quer006)

-Create a list with customers from Amsterdam (name and address) whose zip code begins with 20.
+Create a list of customers from Amsterdam (name and address) whose zip code begins with 20.
 Name the query quer006.

 Create a list of all pralines without filling.
 Name the query quer007.